...

 Vegetarian's Japan Guide

 Extend your exploration of Japan’s rural landscape from Amanohashidate to Ine Bay (伊根湾)!
-There is a quiet fishing village located in the northern part of the Tango Peninsula (丹後半島).
+Also known as Ine no Funaywa, the quiet Ine fishing village is located in the northern part of the Tango Peninsula (丹後半島).
 Along Ine Bay, where the waves are calm, a unique townscape is formed by the type of private houses called Funaya (舟屋).
+The special traditional Funaya houses make Ine Town one of our favorite small Japanese villages.

 © Tango Kairiku Kotsu